What do you do at BiogasWorld?

 Where is biogas produced?

 Biogas is normally produced in nature by the anaerobic degradation of organic waste in soil, marshes, ocean, etc. Biogas is also produced in landfills where organic food waste degrades in anaerobic conditions.
-Biogas can be produced in anaerobic digesters.
-These are equipment (tanks) providing full control of the process and ensuring full biogas recovery.
+Biogas can be produced in anaerobic digesters, equipment (tanks) providing full control of the process and ensuring full biogas recovery.

 Is it good for the environment ?

 Methane has a greenhouse gas (GHG) heating factor 21 times higher than CO2.
-Combustion of biogas converts methane into CO2 and reduces the GHG impact by over 20 times.
-By extracting methane out of waste and using it to produce heat and/or electricity we ensure that the waste will not degrade in an open environment therefore reducing direct methane atmospheric emissions.
+Combustion of biogas converts methane into CO2and reduces the GHG impact by over 20 times.
+By extracting methane out of waste and using it to produce heat and/or electricity we ensure that the waste will not degrade in an open environment, therefore we are reducing direct methane atmospheric emissions.
 Moreover, the energy provided by the biogas is likely to displace fossil fuel which is the main contributor to GHG emissions.
 Biogas energy is considered carbon neutral, since carbon emitted by its combustion comes from carbon fixed by plants (natural carbon cycle).

 How much energy is in biogas?